200 (Stargate SG-1): Production

-Despite the markedly different content of the episode, "200" took no longer to shoot than a normal episode, mainly because much of the filming took place on the briefing room set.
-On the other hand, the episode was much more expensive than a typical one, due to the unusual sequences.
-For example, the marionettes used in an elaborate spoof of the series were created by the Chiodo brothers, who also made the puppets for Team America: World Police; each puppet was expensive, and the wires pulling each puppet had to be readded by CGI in post production because they didn't show up well enough.
-Several existing sets were used as stand-ins; for example, the bridge of the Odyssey was used for a Star Trek: The Original Series spoof, while a set from the sister production Stargate: Atlantis was used as the chamber of the Wizard of Oz.
+"200" took no longer to shoot than a normal episode, mainly because much of the filming took place on the briefing room set; on the other hand, the episode was markedly more expensive than a typical one, due to the unusual sequences.
+The marionettes were created by the Chiodo brothers, who also made the puppets for Team America: World Police; each puppet was expensive, and the wires pulling each puppet had to be re-added by computer-generated imagery in postproduction because they did not show up well enough on camera.
+Several existing sets were used as stand-ins; for example, the bridge of the Odyssey was used for the Star Trek spoof, while a set from the sister production Stargate Atlantis was used as the chamber of the Wizard of Oz.

 In an interview about the tenth season of Stargate, Cooper and series co-creator Brad Wright stated that there was a fine line between the humor of regular episodes turning into camp.
 While jokes for the joke's sake are usually limited in normal episodes, the line between humor and camp is deliberately crossed frequently in "200".
 The producers even talked about recreating a part of Blazing Saddles that breaks the fourth wall, but they could not afford the horses.

 The producers made sure that the episode was well-publicized, dropping hints that Anderson's character O'Neill would return for the episode.
 Joe Mallozzi, executive producer for the series, also hinted that series fans would finally meet the Furlings, an enigmatic race referenced in the second-season episode "The Fifth Race" but never seen.
-Despite the outlandish scenes filmed for the episode, many of the writers' favorite moments did not make it to production due to time constraints.
-For example, Cooper noted that a Gilligan's Island skit was cut from the script.
+Despite the outlandish scenes filmed for the episode, many of the writers' favorite moments did not make it to production due to time constraints, including a Gilligan's Island skit.